Hookdeck vs HookSense: Honest Comparison for Webhook Debugging

 The honest bottom line

-If you came here because you need an event gateway for your own architecture, HookSense isn't the right replacement — Hookdeck or Svix is.
+If you came here because you need an event gateway to route and fan out events between your own services, HookSense isn't the right replacement — Hookdeck or Svix is.
+Different layer.

 Further reading